129 Beacon is located on the south side of Beacon, between Arlington and Berkeley, with 127 Beacon to the east and 131 Beacon to the west.

 Click here for an index to the deeds for 129 Beacon, and click here for further information about the land on the south side of Beacon from Arlington to Berkeley, north of Alley 421.

-Three different builders constructed the houses: James Standish built 127 Beacon, John Danforth Dunbar built 129 Beacon, and Samuel Shurtleff Perkins built 131-133 Beacon.
-In each case, after the buildings were completed, the land was acquired by the builder from William Goddard and T. Bigelow Lawrence, and then the builder resold the house to its first occupant.
+Three different builders constructed the houses: James Standish built 127 Beacon, John D. Dunbar built 129 Beacon, and Samuel S. Perkins built 131-133 Beacon.
+Each builder held an option to purchase the land where he was building and, after the buildings were completed, acquired the land from William Goddard and T. Bigelow Lawrence, and then resold the house and land to its first occupant.

 On May 22, 1860, the Boston Evening Transcript reported that John D. Dunbar had filed with the Board of Aldermen a Notice of Intention to build on Beacon.
 On March 27, 1861, after completing the house at 129 Beacon, he purchased the land from William Goddard and T. Bigelow Lawrence.
 He and his wife, Harriet (Beaman) Dunbar, lived at 375 Tremont.

 On May 6, 1862, 129 Beacon was purchased from John Dunbar by retired druggist William Gardiner Prescott, He and his wife, Josephine Augusta (Peabody) Prescott, made it their home.
 They previously had lived at 4 Walnut.
 They also maintained a home in Pepperell, Massachusetts.
-They continued to live at 129 Beacon in 1867, but had moved by 1868 and by 1870 were living at 55 Beacon with his widowed mother, Susannah (Amory) Prescott.
+They continued to live at 129 Beacon in 1867, but had moved by 1868 and by 1870 were living at 55 Beacon with his mother, Susannah (Amory) Prescott, the widow of William Hickling Prescott.

-On September 6, 1870, 129 Beacon was purchased from William Prescott by Sarah (Messer) Wheelwright, the wife of dry goods commission merchant John Williams Wheelwright.
+On September 6, 1870, 129 Beacon was purchased from William Prescott by Sarah (Messer) Wheelwright, the wife of wholesale dry goods merchant John William Wheelwright.
+Their two children, Arthur William Wheelwright and Laura Wheelwright, lived with them.
 They previously had lived at 101 Boylston.

 The house was not listed in the 1917-1919 Blue Books.

-On October 16, 1919, 129 Beacon was acquired from the Wheelwright family by Miss Euphemia E. McClintock, who made it her home.
+On October 16, 1919, 129 Beacon was acquired from the Wheelwright family by Miss Euphemia Elizabeth McClintock, who made it her home.

-A native of South Carolina, she had served as president of the College for Women in Columbia, South Carolina, until that institution merged with Chicora College in 1915.
-She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School at 4 Arlington and (by 1922) at 135 Beacon.
+A native of South Carolina, she had served as president of the College for Women in Columbia, South Carolina, until it merged with Chicora College in 1915.
+She moved to Boston, where her sister, Mary Law McClintock, operated Miss McClintock’s School for Girls at 4 Arlington.
+In 1920, Euphemia McClintock established the Erskine School for Young Women to provide vocational and business training courses for girls who had graduated from private schools such as her sister’s.

 By 1937, Erskine School occupied seven buildings on the south side of Beacon between Arlington and Berkeley: 105, 111, 115, 129, 135, and 145 Beacon, and 303 Berkeley (147 Beacon).